|

 |---|

-Mechanics of the eye: Beyond dials and displays, my main advice for mechanics is: Don't get fixated on the center of the viewfinder.
+Mechanics of the eye: Beyond dials and displays, remember this: Don't get fixated on the center of the viewfinder.
 It is all too easy when there is a lot of action to get tunnel vision.
-If you see something you like in the center of the frame, take a few shots, but then begin to broaden your tunnel vision.
+If you see something you like in the center of the frame, there is a temptation to stick with it, firing off dozens of frames.
+Resist this temptation; don't get fixated.
+Make it a habit to force yourself, after every three frames or so, to broaden your tunnel vision.
 First look to the edges of the frame: is there something distracting there?
 Something that should be included or removed from view?
-Have we framed the image well?
+Have you framed the image well?
 Then look to the camera display at the bottom of the frame.
 Are all the settings good?
-If your shutter speed is showing 1/60 and the dance movements are rapid, you're in trouble--you need to bump up the ISO.
-But you won't know to do that unless you notice your shutter speed is 1/60.
-And finally, open your other eye, look around the stage and check if there is something else you should be catching.
-Then, after the shot (or shots), take time to look at the playback display, particularly the histogram.
-This process of looking at the display has acquired the pejorative name of chimping (after photographers who exclaim "ooh! ooh! ahh! ahh!" at their own shots) but it is an important part of accelerating the learning, correction, and improvement process.
+If your shutter speed is showing 1/60 and the dance movements are rapid, you're in trouble--you should be at 1/250 or 1/500.
+If your ISO is 6400, maybe you want to consider a slower shutter speed to get ISO down to 3200.
+Next, briefly glance down from the viewfinder to the LCD after you take your shot.
+Without moving your eye away from the viewfinder, you should be able to check if your histogram looks ok.
+If not; make adjustments.
+And finally, open your other eye.
+I shoot with my right eye on the viewfinder, but I keep my left eye open to look around the stage and check if there is some other action I am missing.